Bill Haley: Bill Haley and His Comets

 When "Rock Around the Clock" appeared as the theme song of the 1955 film Blackboard Jungle starring Glenn Ford, it soared to the top of the American Billboard chart for eight weeks.
 The single is commonly used as a convenient line of demarcation between the "rock era" and the music industry that preceded it.
 Billboard separated its statistical tabulations into 1890–1954 and 1955–present.
-After the record rose to number one, Haley became widely popular by those who had come to embrace the new style of music.
+After the record rose to number one, Haley became widely popular with those who had come to embrace the new style of music.
 With the song's success, the age of rock music began overnight and ended the dominance of the jazz and pop standards performed by Frank Sinatra, Jo Stafford, Perry Como, Bing Crosby, Eddie Fisher, and Patti Page.

-"Rock Around the Clock" was the first record to sell over one million copies in both Britain and Germany.
-Later on in 1957, Haley became the first major American rock singer to tour Europe.
-Haley continued to score hits throughout the 1950s such as "See You Later, Alligator" and he starred in the first rock and roll musical films Rock Around the Clock and Don't Knock the Rock, both in 1956.
-Haley was already 30 years old, and he was soon eclipsed in the United States by the younger, sexier Elvis Presley, but continued to enjoy great popularity in Latin America, Europe, and Australia during the 1960s.
+"Rock Around the Clock" was also the first record to sell over one million copies in both Britain and Germany.
+Danny Cedrone, not a member of The Comets, played the guitar solo on the record, though did not live long enough to see the song's success as he died shortly after the recording following a fall down stairs at his home, aged 33.

-Bill Haley and the Comets performed "Rock Around the Clock" on the Texaco Star Theater hosted by Milton Berle on Tuesday, May 31, 1955, on NBC in an a cappella and lip-synched version.
+Bill Haley and the Comets performed "Rock Around the Clock" on the Texaco Star Theater hosted by Milton Berle on May 31, 1955, on NBC in an a cappella and lip-synched version.
 Berle predicted that the song would go number one: "A group of entertainers who are going right to the top."
 Berle also sang and danced to the song which was performed by the entire cast of the show.
 This was one of the earliest nationally televised performances by a rock and roll band and provided the new musical genre with a much wider audience.

-Bill Haley and the Comets were the first rock and roll act to appear on the iconic American musical variety series the Ed Sullivan Show on Sunday, August 7, 1955, on CBS in a broadcast that originated from the Shakespeare Festival Theater in Stratford, Connecticut.
+Bill Haley and the Comets were the first rock and roll act to appear on American musical variety series the Ed Sullivan Show on August 7, 1955, on CBS in a broadcast that originated from the Shakespeare Festival Theater in Stratford, Connecticut.
 They performed a live version of "Rock Around the Clock" with Franny Beecher on lead guitar and Dick Richards on drums.
 The band made their second appearance on the show on Sunday, April 28, 1957, performing the songs "Rudy's Rock" and "Forty Cups of Coffee".

+Later on in 1957, Haley became the first major American rock singer to tour Europe.
+Haley continued to score hits throughout the 1950s such as "See You Later, Alligator" and he starred in the first rock and roll musical films Rock Around the Clock and Don't Knock the Rock, both in 1956.
+Haley was already 30 years old, and his popularity was soon eclipsed in the United States by the younger Elvis Presley, but continued to enjoy great popularity in Latin America, Europe, and Australia during the 1960s.